Ethansmit/python_tutorial/Section-1/python-basics.md

 ```

 ## String Operations
-List of operations for string literals and strings.
+Here is a description of strings and methods for them.
 ```python
 # Creation of string literal and str
 word = "Hello World" # String Literal